alihassantahir/corrlinks-2/README.md

 Similarly, it'll stop polling the server when the user navigates to any website other than Corrlinks.

-##Automatic Login:
+## Automatic Login:
-When the user logs out or is logged out by the Corrlinks website, the extension will automatically log in.
-It does this by requesting the password when the extension is initiated after logging into Corrlinks.
-The email is already automatically fetched by the extension.
+When the user logs out or is logged out by the Corrlinks website whilst the extension was running, the extension will automatically log in.
+This will only work when the Chrome password & email have been stored in Google Profile/Password manager..